Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 It can be hard for you to get all your daily recommended nutrients while following the ketogenic diet.

-Ask your doctor or an accredited practising dietitian before you start a ketogenic diet, to ensure that it’s safe in your situation, and to ensure you get the right amount and types of fats, fibre and vitamins and minerals.
+Talk to your doctor or an accredited practising dietitian before you start a ketogenic diet.
+They can make sure that it's safe for you and that you get the right amounts and types of fats, fibre and vitamins and minerals.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.